BPMHA

 We aim to support carers by:

-• Recognising and valuing the skills and knowledge of carers and the contribution they make to care in the community.
+• Valuing the skills and knowledge of carers and the contribution they make to care in the community,

-• Dealing with carers in a manner that is courteous and respectful of the carer's individual circumstances.
+• Dealing with carers in a manner that is courteous and respectful of the carer's individual circumstances, and

 • Being sensitive about the caring role.